Creatio ex materia

 Creatio ex materia is the notion that the universe was formed out of eternal, pre-existing matter.
 This is in contrast to the notion of creatio ex nihilo, where the universe is created out of nothing.
 The idea of creatio ex materia is found in ancient near eastern cosmology, early Greek cosmology such as is in the works of Homer and Hesiod, and across the board in ancient Greek philosophy.
 It was also held by a few early Christians, although creatio ex nihilo was the dominant concept among such writers.
 After the King Follet discourse, creatio ex materia came to be accepted in Mormonism.

 Greek philosophers came to widely frame the notion of creatio ex materia with the philosophical dictum "nothing comes from nothing" (οὐδὲν ἐξ οὐδενός; ex nihilo nihil fit).
-Although it is not clear if the dictum goes back to Parmenides (5th century BC) or the Milesian philosophers, a more common version of the expression was coined by Lucretius, who stated in his De rerum natura that "nothing can be created out of nothing".
+Although it is not clear whether the dictum originated with Parmenides (5th century BC) or predates him among the Milesian philosophers, a more common version of the expression was coined by Lucretius, who stated in his De rerum natura that "nothing can be created out of nothing".

 Alternatives to creatio ex materia include creatio ex nihilo ("creation from nothing"); creatio ex deo ("creation from God"), referring to a derivation of the cosmos from the substance of God either partially (in panentheism) or completely (in pandeism), and creatio continua (ongoing divine creation).